joejesa88/My-Portfolio/README.md

 Project (2): Machine Learning NLP Classification using Scikit Learn

 This project uses a set of 50K IMBD Reviews that was collected from IMDB.com to build a NLP machine learning model.
 The reviews are classified according to both positive and negative sentiments respectively.
 This dataset was used to build a  classifier model to accurately predict both positive and negative sentiments.
 Scikit Learn offers many different types of models for supervised learning.
-One such model available for classification is the Support Vector Machines (SVMs) method which was used for this project.
+One such model available for classification is the Support Vector Machines (SVMs) method which was used in this project.

 Link to the list of supervised learning models available from Scikit Learn: https://scikit-learn.org/stable/supervised_learning.html